Muhindo-Galien/Celo-Assist/README.md

-# CeloDealer
+# Celo Assist
-Celo Dealer is a decentralized platform for buying and selling cars using the celo blockchain.
-With this app, users are able to create a car alias and sell it without any middleman.
-Users also have the added feature of purchasing cars directly from the app and it will be automatically added to their collection.
+Celo-Assist is a decentralized platform

-The link to the project described is https://chipper-gumption-41a140.netlify.app/
+The link to the project described is http://Longzea.github.io/Celo-Assist

 # Getting Started with Create React App